sblack4/oracledb-graphql-demo/docs/content/lessons/graphql-rest-sql.md

 That's three requests, and if our REST API doesn't offer sparse fieldsets (where you specify the fields you want in the url) then we're underfetching and overfetching.

 #### "Overfetching" or "Underfetching"
+The GraphQL API allows all of the disparate data to be returned *with a single API call*.
 With our REST API (^above) we *don't get enough data* in one request so we have to make three.
 In each of those three our server returns *too much data* because the server just returns all the resource data for that REST endpoint!